Li-Chongyi/Zero-DCE/README.md

-# What is differnt between this fixed version and original ZeroDCE.
+# What is different between this fixed version and the original ZeroDCE?
-(1) providing 7 different color space for training ("RGB","HSV","HLS","YCbCr","YUV","LAB","LUV").
+(1) providing 7 different color spaces for training ("RGB", "HSV", "HLS", "YCbCr", "YUV", "LAB", and "LUV").

-(2) providing 7 different color space of 200 epochs pretrained weight.
+(2) providing 7 different color spaces of 200 epochs pretrained weight.

-(3) providing application on video.
+(3) providing applications on videos.

-(4) providing tensorboard to display training loss.
+(4) providing a tensorboard to display training loss.

 # Zero-Reference Deep Curve Estimation for Low-Light Image Enhancement